Jira Issue Recovery Guide: How To Restore Deleted Issues In Jira

 Are there any options to restore a deleted Jira issue?

 Atlassian supplies its users with manual exports and imports but it doesn’t provide granular restore.
-It also has a complete backup on infrastructure-level, not supporting single account backup.
-In both sitations, in case of accidental deletion of an issue(s), you will not be able to restore it.
+It also has a complete backup on the infrastructure level, not supporting a single account backup.
+In both situations, in case of accidental deletion of an issue(s), you will not be able to restore it.
 Once deleted issue is gone forever.
 But does it have to be that way?

-To cover this challenge with a single Jira issue restore, you can use a third-party backup and Disaster Recovery solution that permits granular restore of only specified data.
+To cover this challenge with a single Jira issue restore, you can use a third-party solution, like a backup and Disaster Recovery app found on Atlassian Marketplace, that permits granular restore of only specified data.
 Hence, for example, you will be able to restore only the necessary issue with all its data, including configurations, comments, attachments, links, tasks, and sub-tasks.

 Step-by-step guide on restoring Jira issues with GitProtect.io